sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-5/index.md

     <script src="#{plugins.requestContextPath}/plugin/TodoPlugin/ui/js/TodoModule.js"></script>
 ```

-The path to the page would be as follows: `{serverpath}/plugins/pluginPage.jsf?pn={PluginName}`, where `PluginName` is the name of your Plugin as specified in the manifest, and `serverpath` is that path to your server.
+The path to the page would be the following: `{serverpath}/plugins/pluginPage.jsf?pn={PluginName}`, where `PluginName` is the name of your plugin, as specified in the manifest, and `serverpath` is the path to your server.